baboquivari/js-tech-test/README.md

 ### How to run the app

-Please make sure to have Node >v6 installed.
+Please make sure to have Node v6 or higher and Docker installed and running:

 1) Install dependencies: